TwoGuysCoding/Minutes/README.md

 3. [Overview of DI](./Docs/Patterns/DependencyInjectionREADME.md)
 4. [Overview of Mediator pattern](./Docs/Patterns/MediatorREADME.md)

+# To do list
+- [ ] Fix a bug which causes the main window to strech to crazy sizes when recording using always top widget
+- [ ] Add a feature to save the transcribed text to a file
+- [ ] Add a feature to change the audio source
+- [	] Remove default window border

+If you something comes to your mind, feel free to add it to the list.

 ## About audio visualisation and record button style
 The RecordButton style works by binding to IsRecording propery in the HomeViewModel.
 If there is no such property it will cause a binding error.